Puerto Rican Coquito Vegan Coconut Eggnog Recipe

 Yes, absolutely!
 In fact, my recipe is completely dairy-free and vegan.
 It does not contain eggs or milk products and it’s just as delicious as traditional coquito!
 If you are vegan or lactose intolerant, this recipe is for you.

 I like to use Nature’s Charm brand evaporated and condensed coconut milk.
 Also, my favorite coconut milk is the Whole Foods 365 brand.
 It tastes delicious and has no weird aftertaste like Goya’s coconut milk.
+IYKYK.
 The best cream of coconut, in my opinion, is the Coco López brand.
+Using the best quality ingredients will result in the BEST tasting coquito, so it is worth spending a little extra!

 If you want to make the traditional coquito recipe (non-vegan) just swap out the evaporated and condensed coconut milk for regular evaporated and condensed milk.